avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-21-9-launch-sample-app.md

 Say "Alexa" into the mic on your Raspberry Pi.
 You should see the console status change to **Listening**, then say "tell me a joke."
 If Alexa responds with **Thinking...**, you have a working prototype.
 You should see a series of status changes annotated by your level of DEBUG set (DEBUG9 in this picture).
 If you cannot hear Alexa's response, ensure your speaker/earbuds are turned on and plugged in to your Raspberry Pi's 3.5mm audio jack.
+If Alexa isn't responding and appears stuck at a certain step, just type "**s**" and hit return to stop that interaction.

 ![app running](../assets/app_running.png)